Scott James Morris Sells 1,997 Shares of Freshpet, Inc. (NASDAQ:FRPT) Stock

-Freshpet, Inc. (NASDAQ:FRPT) COO Scott James Morris sold 1,997 shares of Freshpet stock in a transaction that occurred on Monday, June 7th.
-The stock was sold at an average price of $173.83, for a total transaction of $347,138.51.
-Following the completion of the sale, the chief operating officer now directly owns 142,245 shares in the company, valued at approximately $24,726,448.35.
-The transaction was disclosed in a legal filing with the SEC, which is available at the SEC website.
+Freshpet, Inc. (NASDAQ:FRPT) COO Scott James Morris sold 1,997 shares of the company’s stock in a transaction dated Monday, June 14th.
+The shares were sold at an average price of $167.84, for a total transaction of $335,176.48.
+Following the completion of the sale, the chief operating officer now owns 139,748 shares in the company, valued at approximately $23,455,304.32.
+The sale was disclosed in a filing with the SEC, which is accessible through this link.

 Scott James Morris also recently made the following trade(s):